7 Safety Tips to Strengthen Your Children’s Ministry This Year

 1. A completed application is your first screening tool.

 You can glean information such as residence history (may alert you to someone who moves frequently and unexpectedly); dates and types of employment (may identify unexplained gaps or suspicious reasons for termination); extracurricular or volunteer work (does the person work with peers or only with children?).
-Depending on state legislation, you may be able to include a section for written consent to check any criminal records.
+Depending on state legislation, you may be able to include a section for written consent to a full background check performed by credible platform.
 Anyone who does not answer all of the required questions or who refuses to fill out the application should not be considered.

 2. An interview with each prospective staff member or volunteer.